hamidreza-s/Confee/README.md

   multidimensional arrays whose values have the same type.
 - **Object**: It is a dictionary data type composed of a collection of (key, value) pairs, such that each possible key appears at most once in the collection.
 Each pair can have its own type and can have another nested object as its value.
+Object item keys can start with lowercase or uppercase.
 - **Proto**: It is a clone of an object by which we can reuse an already defined object while being able to override its item values.
+Proto item keys can start with lowercase or uppercase.

 The `type` statement is used to define the types of a `conf` statement, and they both can be imported to other Confee file using `import` statement.

 AST and Context-Free Grammar (BNF)
 ===